Orokh/data_engineer_notes/machine learning.md

 L2 regularization performs better when all input features influence the output & all with the weights are of equal size.

+Parametrization of regularization is very important.
+If the parameter is too high, the model becomes too simple and tends to *underfit*.
+On the other hand, if the parameter is too low, the effect of regulatization becomes negligible and the model is likely to *overfit*.

 #### Dropout methods

 Used for neural networks